 The General Exam is designed to rigorously evaluate a student's broad command of concepts, background, ideas and hypotheses surrounding his/her research field, as well as his/her command and defense of possible experimental strategies to address central questions in that field.
 The ability to clearly articulate well-crafted hypotheses, and/or to describe how a 'discovery' based project would lead to the development of novel research directions and goals, is a key component of the exam.

 The exam consists of a written proposal, oral presentation and subsequent questions and answers for the primary research project.
-The basic format of the written proposal consists of a 300 word, non-technical abstract, and a ~10 page proposal written in R01 grant style.
+The basic format of the written proposal consists of a 300-word, non-technical abstract, and a 6-page proposal written in NRSA grant style.
 The body of the proposal should contain the specific aims, significance, and approach to the problem being investigated.
 Preliminary data generated by the student is not a requirement for taking the general exam.
-The oral exam is broken into two halves.
-The first is focused on background and significance, and general command of core knowledge and concepts surrounding the research project.
-The second half proceeds into experimental goals and strategies, and defense of experimental plans.
+The oral exam is broken into 2 halves.
+The 1st is focused on background and significance, and general command of core knowledge and concepts surrounding the research project.
+The 2nd half proceeds into experimental goals and strategies, and defense of experimental plans.
 Further questioning on general concepts and backgrounds are still allowable throughout the exam.

 Final Exam Overview